Wildlife and habitat conservation projects

 Marscheid Forest – a refuge for reptiles

 One example of this is the Hattingen-Ronsdorf route that traverses the Marscheid Forest in the east of the city of Wuppertal, along which we do our utmost to preserve and enhance the quality of the habitat specifically with reptiles in mind.
 The reason behind this is the fact that the smooth snake is on the red list of endangered species in North Rhine-Westphalia.
 Evidence was found in a very small area of our route of what was probably the last population of this species of snake in the Marscheid Forest.
-The people in charge at that time did some pioneering work and drew up a concept specially tailored to the needs of the snakes in what was one of the very first biotope management plans.
+The people in charge at that time did some pioneering work and drew up a concept specially tailored to the needs of the snakes in what was one of the very first integrated vegetation management (IVM) plans.

 Today, the open vegetation of this stretch of overhead power line offers the perfect habitat for this rare species of snake.
 The population has recovered and is now stable – an outcome that can largely be put down to our maintenance measures.
 The latest findings reveal that the smooth snake has in the meantime even spread to neighbouring areas.
 Over the years, a highly effective species protection concept has developed that in 2014 was awarded first prize by the Deutscher Verband für Landschaftspflege DVL (German Association for Landscape Management) in its “Exemplary Projects” category.